 In a study published in 2017, the researchers from France and the United Kingdom assessed the role of obesity, type 2 diabetes, and metabolic factors in pancreatic cancer.
 The study was conducted based on 7110 pancreatic cancer patients and 7264 control subjects using genome-wide data from the Pancreatic Cancer Cohort Consortium (PanScan) and the Pancreatic Cancer Case-Control Consortium (PanC4).
 The study found that an increase in BMI and genetically increased fasting insulin levels were associated with an increased risk of pancreatic cancer.
 (Robert Carreras-Torres et al, J Natl Cancer Inst., 2017)

-Association of Obesity with Epithelial Ovarian Cancer Survival
+Association of Obesity /Excess weight gain with Epithelial Ovarian Cancer Survival

 Researchers Korea University College of Medicine did a meta-analysis to study the association between obesity and ovarian cancer survival.
 The analysis used 17 cohort studies from 929 screened articles obtained through literature search in databases including MEDLINE (PubMed), EMBASE, and Cochrane Central Register of Controlled Trials.
 The study found that obesity in early adulthood and obesity 5 years before the diagnosis of ovarian cancer were associated with poor patient survival.
 (Hyo Sook Bae et al, J Ovarian Res., 2014)